CiottiGiorgio/algorand-smc/README.md

 Although Algorand can boast extremely cheap transaction fees, incredible speed and finality, even a small cost multiplied by a considerable number of transaction can have an impact.
 SMC, as designed in this project, suffer from the same problems that they have on Bitcoin.
-Namely, it's hard/costly to reset them, and they involve only two parties.
+Namely, they are unidirectional, it's hard/costly to reset them, and they involve only two parties.
+Nevertheless, they can still allow two parties to transact without any knowledge ahead-of-time.
+Meaning that they don't need to know how many payments are going to be exchanged, and they don't need to know when these payments will be executed.
-Nevertheless, the implementation takes an interesting shape on Algorand because of the difference in the primitives provided by its Layer-1.
+Also, the implementation takes an interesting shape on Algorand because of the difference in the primitives provided by its Layer-1.

 Instead of `UTXO`, `Timelocks` and `Script language`, we have a rich Algorand Layer-1 feature set that we can leverage.